failfa-st/2D-GameCreator/README.md

 ## Getting Started

-To get started with the Prompt-Driven WebUI for 2D Game Development, follow these steps:
+To get started with the Prompt-Driven WebUI for 2D Game Development, you have two choices: Use the hosted demo on 🤗 Spaces or run it directly on your computer.

+### On 🤗 Spaces

+The **2D GameCreator-GPT** is hosted on Hugging Face Spaces.

+### On your computer

+If you want to run the UI locally, please follow these steps!

 1. Clone the repository to your local machine.
 2. Copy the `.env.local.example` file to a new file named `.env.local` and add your `OPENAI_API_KEY`